javabster/portfolio/README.md

 automated deploy when push to `main` branch:
 - does the above steps but handled by github action `deploy frontend` step

-### backend - deployed via heroku
+### backend - serverless function deployed with vercel
-- github actions `deploy backend` job
+- `backend/vercel.json` configures the deployment
-- deploys to `javabster-portfolio-backend` app in heroku (app url: https://javabster-portfolio-backend.herokuapp.com/)
+- deployment runs on every push/merge to main